-Be on time for your on-screen test(s).
-If you are late, your work might not be accepted.

-Do not become involved in any unfair or dishonest practice during the on-screen test.

-If you try to cheat, or break the rules in any way, you could be disqualified from all your subjects.

-Only take into the exam room the materials and equipment which are allowed.

-You must not take into the exam room:

-notes;

-an iPod, a mobile phone, a MP3/4 player or similar device, a watch, Air Pods or earphones/earbuds.
+- 1 Be on time for your on-screen test(s).
+If you are late, your work might not be accepted. - 2 Do not become involved in any unfair or dishonest practice during the onscreen test. - 3 If you try to cheat, or break the rules in any way, you could be disqualified from all your exams. - 4 Only take into the exam room the materials and equipment which are allowed. - 5 You must not take into the exam room: - (a) notes; - (b) AirPods, Earphones/Earbuds, an iPod, a mobile phone, a MP3/4 player or similar device, a watch, smart glasses or any other smart device.